-Prior to any instance of teaching, the graduate student must identify a graduate faculty member who is willing to serve as the supervisor of the teaching experience and as instructor of record.
+Prior to any instance of teaching, the doctoral student must identify a faculty member who is willing to serve as the supervisor of the teaching experience and as instructor of record.
 The graduate student will work in conjunction with that graduate faculty to develop the co-teaching plan, the syllabus, and forms of assessment.
-The graduate faculty member is responsible for the first 30% of in-class teaching with the graduate student present to take notes and otherwise engage in the course.
-The graduate student is responsible for teaching the remaining 70% of the semester.
-The graduate faculty will remain as direct observer and supervisor.
+The graduate faculty member is responsible for 30% of in-class teaching with the doctoral student present to take notes and otherwise engage in the course.
+The doctoral student is responsible for teaching 70% of the semester's lectures/presentations.
+The faculty member will remain as direct observer and supervisor during the doctoral student's teaching experience.